Data-Driven Soft Robot Control via Adiabatic Spectral Submanifolds: TPWL and Koopman static pregain implementations

 \subsection{TPWL implementation for soft trunk robot}

-We follow closely the TPWL method implemented in \citet{tonkens21}.
-We outline the steps as follows: \begin{itemize} \item Step 1: Collect 5 random control input sequences with maximum value $\delta = 250$ using a Latin hypercube sampling technique.
+We closely follow the TPWL method implemented in \citet{tonkens21}.
+We outline the steps as follows: \begin{itemize} \item Step 1: Collect 5 random control input sequences with a maximum value $\delta = 250$ using a Latin hypercube sampling technique.
 Subject the trunk robot to these input values. \item Step 2: Set up a snapshot matrix for the controlled responses of the trunk.
 Perform SVD on this dataset and collect singular vectors corresponding to the $28$ largest singular values and form the reduced basis. \item Step 3: Evaluate the Jacobian of the full model at the initial condition of the random control responses.
-Reduce the Jacobian using the learned basis from Step 2. \item Step 4: Run the SVD-reduced linear model subjected to the general control inputs and compare the predictions with the full response. \item Step 5: Stop step 4 when the errors in predictions exceed a user-defined threshold.
-Store the SVD-reduced linear model and initial condition obtained from step 3. \item Step 6: Repeat steps 3 and 4 at the violation point.
-Stop after scanning all the random control response trajectories. \end{itemize} We evaluate the error as a pointwise relative error for both velocities and positions and set the threshold to be $10 \%$.
-It is here that our method differs from the original TPWL method which only evaluates the errors in velocities for a threshold value of $200$.
+Reduce the Jacobian using the learned basis from Step 2. \item Step 4: Run the SVD-reduced linear model subjected to general control inputs and compare the predictions with the full response. \item Step 5: Stop step 4 when the errors in the predictions exceed a user-defined threshold.
+Store the SVD-reduced linear model reduced by SVD and the initial condition obtained from step 3. \item Step 6: Repeat steps 3 and 4 at the violation point.
+Stop after scanning all the random control response trajectories. \end{itemize} We evaluate the error as a pointwise relative error for both velocities and positions and set the threshold to $10 \%$.
+Here, our method differs from the original TPWL method, which only evaluates the errors in velocities for a threshold value of $200$.
 Our settings resulted in $52$ piecewise $28$-dimensional linear models.